 One quite important thing in regard to CSGO Inventory is that the newest items always appear on the top of the Inventory.
 This means, most items on the first page of an active CSGO Inventory are in an 8-day trade hold after the recent trade.
 You can always make sure by finding if the item is tradable in its tags.

 The easiest way to calculate the total value of all your inventory items would be to use one of the Inventory Value CSGO calculators available online.
 However, it does not mean that your CSGO Inventory worth will be calculated precisely.
 Certain calculators omit certain items and skins or have outdated or incomplete data.
 Moreover, many calculators have no safety measures against market manipulation.
 Luckily, you can do it yourself – it’s really easy when you know how to do it.

-Can you check Inventory Worth of your friends?
+Can you check the inventory worth of your friends?

 You can check the inventory worth of your friends’ skins, however, you will have to be able to see it.
 To not add every item manually, in this case, it is best to use one of the online inventory worth CSGO calculators.
-To do that with someone else’s inventory, they have to set it to the public – after all, you can see their inventory because you are friends however the tool you want to use won’t see their inventory without some settings change.
-To change the CSGO inventory visibility settings your friend will have to access his Steam account privacy settings by clicking on Edit Profile while on his account page.
-The privacy settings will be available under ‘My Privacy Settings’.
+To do that with someone else’s inventory, they have to set it to the public – the tool you want to use won’t see their inventory without some settings change.
+To adjust CSGO inventory visibility settings your friend will have to access his Steam account privacy settings mentioned above.
 Changing the Inventory visibility to Public and saving the changes should enable you to evaluate the inventory worth of your friend.
 Now, all you need to do is copy the link to your friend’s Steam account and paste it into the calculator of your choice.